A Guide to Carolina Hurricanes Hockey in Raleigh, N.C.

 Where can I get some Canes gear?

 It's no secret that hockey fans love to rep their team with all kinds of swag: jerseys, hats, beanies, T-shirts, scarves, hoodies and more.
-The Canes' yearly uniform announcement is always front page news around here (they'll be wearing black sweaters for most home games this season).
+The Canes' yearly uniform announcement is always front page news around here (they'll be wearing black sweaters for most home games this season, with a heavy dose of red as well).

 Barbecue and nachos and pizza and more (even specialty coffee)—yes!
-Much of the food at PNC Arena is served up by Raleigh area restaurants—Gonza Tacos y Tequila, Buena Papa Fry Bar, Buffalo Brothers Pizza & Wing Co., Happy + Hale and others.
+Much of the food at Lenovo Center is served up by Raleigh area restaurants—Alpaca Peruvian Chicken, The BBQ Lab, Gonza Tacos y Tequila, Buffalo Brothers Pizza & Wing Co., Two Roosters and others.

 You can read more about the food options for this season here.